nilnida/DSA210-Term-Project/README.md

 - T-Statistic: 19.345736701918707
 - One-Tailed P-Value: 5.627071301621567e-43
 - **Reject the null hypothesis**, proving that the mean discharge duration is greater in the low temperature group.

+The one-tailed t-test was conducted to specifically test whether batteries operating at lower temperatures have longer discharge durations compared to those at higher temperatures.
+The very large t-statistic (19.35) and the extremely small one-tailed p-value (< 0.001) provide strong statistical evidence to reject the null hypothesis.
+This confirms that the mean discharge duration in the low temperature group is significantly greater than in the high temperature group.
+This result aligns with theoretical expectations, as batteries tend to perform more efficiently and retain energy longer under cooler operating conditions.
+The finding further strengthens the argument that higher temperatures negatively impact battery efficiency by shortening discharge time.

 ![image](https://github.com/user-attachments/assets/1c740229-a5d3-4092-8647-e6ba42a3e27b)